rgknp/AIDayLabs/lab02.2-building_bots/building_bots-sdk_v4/1_Topics_and_Regex.md

 * **ITopic.ContinueTopic()** - Called for every activity as context.State.Conversation.ActivePrompt points to it.
 * **ITopic.ResumeTopic()** - Called whenever someone has interrupted your topic so you can resume your topic cleanly.

-The UserStateMangerMiddleware() and ConversationStateManagerMiddleware() adds automatic persistence of the **context.state.ConversationProperties** and **context.state.UserProperties** objects.
+The UserStateManagerMiddleware() and ConversationStateManagerMiddleware() adds automatic persistence of the **context.state.ConversationProperties** and **context.state.UserProperties** objects.

 We'll set the **context.state.Conversation.ActiveTopic** to point to an instance of the active ITopic class,